zyzshishui/slime/examples/simpletir/README.md

    `examples/simpletir/sandbox/` provide a reference FastAPI implementation.

 3. (Optional) Use `examples/simpletir/run_simpletir.sh` as a starting point for launching Ray + `train.py`.
-The script accepts overrides via environment variables such as `DATA_ROOT`, `TRAIN_DATA`, `HF_CHECKPOINT`, etc., and keeps all SimpleTIR-specific options scoped to this directory.
+The script mirrors the stock `scripts/run-qwen3-4B.sh`; edit the hard-coded paths inside the file if you need to point at different checkpoints or datasets.

 ### Status